skyduy/CNN_keras/README.md

 method to split it.
 The benefits is that while splitting the picture, we also expand the training data samples and reduce the problem size.

-Method used in this branch is that we see the whole picture as a training sample, and it has four labels, so it becomes a multilabel-classification problems.
+Method used in this branch is that we see the whole picture as one training sample with four labels, so it becomes a multilabel-classification problems.
 See model graph below for detail info.